makersacademy/airport_challenge/README.md

 ```

 ## Installation instructions
+1. Requires Ruby.
+Instructions to install are [here](https://www.ruby-lang.org/en/documentation/installation/).
-1. Fork this repo, and clone to your local machine
+2. Fork this repo, and clone to your local machine
-2. Run the command `gem install bundle`
+3. Run the command `gem install bundle`
-3. When the installation completes, run `bundle`
+4. When the installation completes, run `bundle`

+## Known bugs

+* Second and third edge cases untested/uncoded yet